 Since time is limited in a parent-teacher conference, bring up the most crucial questions and issues first.
 This way, the teacher will get time to address your main concerns before time lapses.
 Once you highlight your main problems early, the teacher will also know how to tailor the meeting to address your needs.

 Your child’s teacher may use complex education terms that may hinder your understanding.
 Do not shy away from seeking explanations over issues or words that are not clear.
 Ensure that you are on the same page with the teacher; otherwise, the time spent in the meeting could be in vain.

 Maintaining calmness during the conference, especially when learning new insight into your child’s academic life, will support the bigger picture.
-You can, for instance, take deep breathes when you are about to lose your calm.
-Also, be respectful to the teacher since your child’s success is dependent on the relationship you have with their teacher.
+You can, for instance, take deep breaths when you are about to lose your calm.
+Also, be respectful to the teacher since your child’s success depends on your relationship with their teacher.
 Nevertheless, if you disagree with an issue, speak it out; else, the teacher will assume you don’t have problems or concerns.

 SEEK CLARITY ON YOUR CHILD’S RESULTS:

-One of the agendas in a teacher-parent conference is to discuss your child’s test and assessments results.
-Some of these results impact the child’s final exam, and therefore, you should seek more clarity on how they affect your child’s performance.
+One of the agendas in a teacher-parent conference is to discuss your child’s test and assessment results.
+Some of these results impact the child’s final exam, so you should seek more clarity on how they affect your child’s performance.
 Also, please discuss with the teacher ways to improve their weak subjects.

 IDENTIFY YOUR CHILD’S STRENGTHS AND WEAKNESSES:

 While teachers know a lot about your child’s academic performance, they still appreciate your observation at home.
 Tell the teacher what your child struggles with at home and what they are good at home.
 Not only will you celebrate the progress, but you will also brainstorm on how to tackle their struggles.